Bosch-0/Project-Muggle/README.md

 ### Bitcoin Core design system v1.0
 A design system will be pivotal in on-boarding new designers and making the design implementation process more seamless. v1.0 will only focus on branding and content guidelines as well as provide a resources library for things like figma files, templates, a glossary, guides, presentation kits and designer workflows.

-Aiming to develop this design system using the react based design system builder [Catalog](https://www.catalog.style/).
-A repo anyone can contribute to will be available soon.
+Aiming to develop this design system using the react based design system builder [Catalog](https://www.catalog.style/) hosted on GitHub pages that anyone can contribute to.
+An optional domain name could bitcoincore.design.
 I chose Catalog because is quite intuitive to use so non-technical designers should not have an issue contributing.
 Furthermore, many designers are also familiar with web frame works like React making more technical changes easier to do.

 ### [GUI on-boarding wizard designs v1.0](https://github.com/bitcoin-core/gui/issues/81)
 This design aims to re-work the currently very limited on-boarding process around setting up your core node.
 Currently users are thrown into the GUI with very little guidance as to what is going on.